Self-aeration

 Discussion

-principle states that the boundary friction force equals exactly the
+states that the boundary friction force equals exactly the gravity force

-force component in the flow direction: i.e., the weight-of-water
+component in the flow direction: i.e., the weight-of-water component acting

-acting parallel to the invert.
-The uniform equilibrium velocity and
+parallel to the invert.
+The uniform equilibrium velocity and depth must be

-must be calculated in terms of the air-water flow properties, including
+calculated in terms of the air-water flow properties, including the

-the air-water friction factor fe.
-Recent results showed
+air-water friction factor fe.
+Recent results showed convincingly

 flow friction coefficient because the entrained air induced some drag

-In smooth chute, the reduction in skin friction is associated with air
+reduction.
+In smooth chute, the reduction in skin friction is associated

 Footnotes

-at the free surface of high velocity open channel flows is referred to
+free surface of high velocity open channel flows is referred to as free

-as free surface aeration, air entrainment, flow aeration, self-aeration
+surface aeration, air entrainment, flow aeration, self-aeration or 'white

-see CHANSON (1994), "Drag Reduction in Open Channel Flow by Aeration
+CHANSON (1994), "Drag Reduction in Open Channel Flow by Aeration and

 Suspended Load", Journal of Hydraulic Research and CHANSON